johnathantran/casting-react-flask/projects/capstone/starter/README.md

 PATCH '/actors/${id}'

 GET '/movies'
-- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+- Fetches a list of all movies
 - Request Arguments: None
-- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+- Returns: An object with key "movies" mapping to a list of movies {
-{'1' : "Science",
-'2' : "Art",
-'3' : "Geography",
-'4' : "History",
-'5' : "Entertainment",
-'6' : "Sports"}

-GET '/questions?page=${integer}'
-- Fetches a paginated set of questions, a total number of questions, all categories and current category string.
-- Request Arguments: page - integer
-- Returns: An object with 10 paginated questions, total questions, object including all categories, and current category string
+    "movies": [
         {
-    'questions': [
+            "id": 17,
+            "releasedate": "01-01-2021",
+            "title": "Shrek 4"
+        },
         {
-            'id': 1,
-            'question': 'This is a question',
-            'answer': 'This is an answer',
-            'difficulty': 5,
-            'category': 2
+            "id": 24,
+            "releasedate": "01-01-2021",
+            "title": "Shrek 4"
+        }
+    ],
+    "success": true
+}

+GET '/actors'
+- Fetches a list of all actors
+- Request Arguments: None
+- Returns: An object with key "movies" mapping to a list of movies {
+    "actors": [
+        {
+            "age": 12,
+            "gender": "male",
+            "id": 13,
+            "name": "test"
         },
+        {
+            "age": 52,
+            "gender": "Feale",
+            "id": 12,
+            "name": "Tammy"
+        }
     ],
-    'totalQuestions': 100,
-    'categories': { '1' : "Science",
-    '2' : "Art",
-    '3' : "Geography",
-    '4' : "History",
-    '5' : "Entertainment",
-    '6' : "Sports" },
-    'currentCategory': None
+    "success": true
 }

-DELETE '/questions/${id}'
-- Deletes a specified question using the id of the question
-- Request Arguments: id - integer
-- Returns: The appropriate HTTP status code and the deleted question ID.

-POST '/questions'
+POST '/movies'
-- Sends a post request in order to add a new question
+- Sends a post request in order to add a new movie
 - Request Body:
 {
-    'question':  'Heres a new question string',
-    'answer':  'Heres a new answer string',
-    'difficulty': 1,
-    'category': 3,
+    'title':  'Shrek',
+    'releasedate':  '01-01-2021',
 }
-- Returns: Does not return any new data
+- Returns: A list of all movies including the added movie

-POST '/questions/search'
+POST '/actors'
-- Sends a post request in order to search for a specific question by search term
+- Sends a post request in order to add a new actor
 - Request Body:
 {
-    'searchTerm': 'this is the term the user is looking for' }
-- Returns: any array of questions, a number of totalQuestions that met the search term and the current category string {
-    'questions': [
-        {
-            'id': 1,
-            'question': 'This is a question',
-            'answer': 'This is an answer',
-            'difficulty': 5,
-            'category': 5
-        },
-    ],
-    'totalQuestions': 100,
-    'currentCategory': 'Entertainment'
+    "age": 12,
+    "gender": "Male",
+    "name": "Tim"
 }

-GET '/categories/${id}/questions'
+- Returns: A list of all actors including the added actor

+DELETE '/movies/${id}'
-- Fetches questions for a cateogry specified by id request argument
+- Deletes a specified movie using the id of the movie
 - Request Arguments: id - integer
-- Returns: An object with questions for the specified category, total questions, and current category string {
-    'questions': [
+- Returns: The appropriate HTTP status code and the deleted movie ID.

+DELETE '/actors/${id}'
+- Deletes a specified actor using the id of the actor
+- Request Arguments: id - integer
+- Returns: The appropriate HTTP status code and the deleted actor ID.

+PATCH '/movies/${id}'
+- Sends a post request in order to edit info of existing movie
+- Request Body:
 {
-            'id': 1,
-            'question': 'This is a question',
-            'answer': 'This is an answer',
-            'difficulty': 5,
-            'category': 4
-        },
-    ],
-    'totalQuestions': 100,
-    'currentCategory': 'History'
+    'title':  'Shrek',
+    'releasedate':  '01-01-2021',
 }

-POST '/quizzes'
+- Returns: The updated movie id

+PATCH '/actors/${id}'
-- Sends a post request in order to get the next question
+- Sends a patch request in order to edit info of existing actor
 - Request Body:
-{'previous_questions':  an array of question id's such as [1, 4, 20, 15]
-'quiz_category': a string of the current category }
-- Returns: a True or False boolean for success, and a single new question object {
-    'question': {
+{
-        'id': 1,
-        'question': 'This is a question',
-        'answer': 'This is an answer',
-        'difficulty': 5,
-        'category': 4
+    "age": 12,
+    "gender": "Male",
+    "name": "Tim"
 }
-}
+- Returns: The updated actor id